kamperh/eskmeans/readme.md

 --------
 A number of example notebooks are given in `examples/`.
-The [examples/eskmeans_example.ipynb](examples/eskmeans_example.ipynb) notebook provides a set-by-step example of the ES-KMeans algorithm.
+The [examples/eskmeans_example.ipynb](examples/eskmeans_example.ipynb) notebook provides a step-by-step example of the ES-KMeans algorithm.
 This notebook can also be opened directly in a [Colab notebook](https://colab.research.google.com/github/kamperh/eskmeans/blob/master/examples/eskmeans_example.ipynb).